carlmontanari/scrapli/docs/about/contributing.md

 Some notes on contributing:

-- Please open an issue to discuss any bug fixes, feature adds, or really any thing that could result in a pull request.
+- Please open an issue to discuss any bug fixes, feature adds, or really anything that could result in a pull request.
 This allows us to all be on the same page, and could save everyone some extra work!
 - Once we've discussed any changes, pull requests are of course welcome and very much appreciated!
   - All PRs should pass tests -- checkout the Makefile for some shortcuts for linting and testing.